Thinksplat/BuildByConvention/README.md

 # Directory Convention

+Conventions are by name and structure.
+The following are the conventions:

 - Directories beginning with `lib` will be built as libraries.
 - Directories beginning with `app` will be built as applications.
 - Directories beginning with `test` will be built as tests.